rdfostrich/article-swj2020-cobra/content/evaluation.md

 The different storage approaches used in our experiments.
 </figcaption>
 </figure>

+In the scope of this work, we work with at most two delta chains.
+For simplicity of these experiments, we always start a new delta chain in the middle version of the dataset (4 for BEAR-A, 45 for BEAR-B Daily, 200 for BEAR-B Hourly).
+Note that for the COBRA storage approach, we assume that all versions are available beforehand, so they can be stored out of order, starting with the middle snapshot.
+In practise, this may not always be possible, which is why we report on the additional fix-up time during ingestion separately that would be required when ingestion in order (COBRA\*).

 To evaluate triple pattern query performance, we make use of the query sets provided by BEAR.